Updated March 3, 2019

 Checklist item #4 – Dress up your walls – choosing the right shower wall panels

 I’d like to make this easy for you and respond like the host on Jeopardy when you ask “what’s the right shower wall panel” and I say “the answer is ________.”
 The problem is there is no one right shower wall panel.
 I’ll be a bit political and say “it depends” on what you like, budget and how long you want the panels to last.
 I would stay away from cheap fiberglass or multi-density fiberboard panels the guy with the orange smock might show you (unless you’re in a not-so-nice neighborhood and you’re flipping this home).
-Some fun options which are popular are faux marble shower panels, engineered stone solid surface panels.
+Some fun options which are popular are faux marble shower panels, engineered stone solid surface panels and laminated wall panels (these panels look just like tile – but have no grout joints as you’ll see in the picture below).

 If you’ve got the budget and desire for a sleek and contemporary look high gloss shower wall panels are the ticket.